How to herd your ducks (aka get your ducks in a row!) – with video

 Can you train ducks to respond to sounds?

-We have a loud, drawn out duuuuck-a-liiing call that we’ve trained our ducks to associate with receiving treats (tomatoes, mealworms, Japanese beetles, etc).
-When they hear the call, they come waddle-running over to us, quacking excitedly the whole way.
+Yes, your ducks can be trained to respond to specific sounds and even come to your calls.
+For example, we have a loud, drawn out duuuuck-a-liiing call that we’ve trained our ducks to associate with receiving treats.
+When they hear that call, they come waddle-running over to us, quacking excitedly the whole way.

 Our ducks also respond to specific tapping sounds of a herding stick.
 For instance, a loud “tap, tap” against a tree trunk or tomato cage means they need to come out of a certain bed they’re foraging in.

 Multiple loud tap, tap, taps of a herding stick as dusk approaches means it’s time to head back to the backyard in preparation for going into their coop at night.
-And work on their multiplication tables.
-No, not really.

 So now you know how to herd your ducks and how you can potentially train them to respond to certain sounds or calls to make your job as Chief Duck Herder even easier.